OpenMobileAlliance/oma-knowledge-base-mockup/content/80.about/8040.faq/index.md

         When higher bandwidth or device-to-device communication is needed (e.g. dynamic outdoor lighting, demand/response in smart metering), Wi-SUN wireless mesh may be required.
 The uCIFI® Alliance develops an open source smart city Application Layer on top of mesh networks which are standardized by the Wi-SUN Alliance up to the transport layer.
   - q: "What are the verticals included in the data model?"
     a: |
-        This uCIFI® data model version 1.0 defines agreed and standard attributes for 33 smart city & utility object types including streetlight controllers, electrical cabinet controllers, water & gas meters, water pressure & quality meters, environmental sensors, parking place detectors, traffic counters, city information panels and more.
+        This uCIFI® data model defines standard attributes for almost 50 smart city & utility object types including streetlight controllers, electrical cabinet controllers, water & gas meters, water pressure & quality meters, environmental sensors, parking place detectors, traffic counters, city information panels and more.
+        In addition, relevant effort has been recently made to standardize a complete and feature-rich Schedule Framework to allow autonomous device operation, reacting to both time based and sensor based events, supporting various standalone and device-to-device scenario.
 The uCIFI® data model is designed to be extendable with vendor-specific objects and attributes.

   - q: "Does uCIFI data model apply globally?"
     a: |
         The uCIFI® unified data model shall apply to any standardized LPWAN network, regardless of wireless spectrum and technologies.

+  - q: "How can interoperability be assured?"
+    a: |
+        One of the goals of the Smart City Working Group is to create a testing and validation framework that vendors and cities may be able to use to assure adherence to the data model and proper implementation.
+In addition, vendors may join the numerous Plug Fest events being periodically organized by OMA to let implementors meet and cross validate their products.

+  - q: "How long will the data model be supported?"
+    a: |
+        The uCIFI® data model does not have any predetermined time limit.

+        In case of extensions, backward compatibility is always considered as a priority, and LwM2M versioning further helps to ensure that no ambiguity would occur when working with multiple versions of the same object.
 ---
 ::